 Telephone solicitors must register with the Attorney General's Consumer Protection Division before soliciting in Idaho, and the telemarketer's failure to register renders any sales contract entered into during the unlawful telephone solicitation unenforceable by the telemarketer.
-In 2013 the Division registered 15 telemarketers, a decrease from 2012.
+Last year, the Division registered 15 telemarketers, a decrease from the previous year.

 Idaho's Do Not Call law, which established the state's "no telephone solicitation contact list," predates the National Do Not Call Registry and subjects violators to civil penalties of up to \$5,000 per violation.
 When the National Registry was created in 2004 all Idaho numbers registered on the Idaho-only list were transferred to the Registry.
-Presently, the Registry contains 1,119,074 Idaho telephone numbers.
+As of the end of 2013, the National Registry contains 1,119,074 Idaho telephone numbers.